 Construction of Alternative G would be similar to construction activities described in Chapter 3 for the proposed project for monitoring and remediation wells, pipeline, and other infrastructure.
 However, Alternative G would decommission and demolish the current IM-3 Facility and would construct an approximately 90,000 square-foot treatment plant.
 An additional 100,000 square feet would be needed to accommodate parking and storage for equipment and materials.
 Due to the removal of the current IM-3 Facility and the construction of a new treatment plant for Alternative G, construction activities would be much more intensive and require more ground disturbance than the proposed project.
 As with the proposed project, Alternative G would have the same potentially significant geology and soils impacts (Impacts GEO-1a and GEO-1b) related to the potential for substantial erosion, loss of top soils, or differential compaction.
-As with the proposed project, Mitigation Measures GEO-1a and GEO-1b would be required to reduce the potential for substantial erosion, loss of top soils, or differential compaction loss of top soils of top soils, or differential compaction be required to reduce the potential for substantial erosion, loss of top soils, or differential compaction because more ground would be disturbed because more remediation wells and other infrastructure would be built.
+As with the proposed project, Mitigation Measures GEO-1a and GEO-1b would be required to reduce the potential for substantial erosion, loss of top soils, or differential compaction to a less-than-significant level.
+Geology and soil impacts of Alternative G would be greater than under the proposed project because more ground would be disturbed because more remediation wells and other infrastructure would be built.